Sports bar guide

 1 Brewers Way, (414) 902-4201

-Friday's is the premier sports bar and grill inside Miller Park.
+Friday's is a sports bar and grill inside Miller Park.
 There are table packages available for all home games or you can host a private party in the Brew Room.
 But the coolest thing about this place is regardless of where you sit or stand, you can see the entire baseball field because of the gigantic picture window that runs the length of Friday's and overlooks left field.

 Hooligan's Super Bar